 How to Choose the Best Studio Monitors

-My experience is that a 500$ budget will get you a pair of outstanding speakers.
+Our experience is that a 500$ budget will get you a pair of outstanding speakers.

 If you’re looking to get started on a budget, the PreSonus Eris-E3.5 Studio Monitors will do as a pair of start-up monitors for amateurs.
 It’s reasonably priced and comes for a pair of 3.5-inch monitors to help you kickstart your journey.

-High-quality studio monitors ensure that you hear all sounds.
+High-quality studio monitors ensure you hear all sounds.
 They should reproduce the best and worst parts of the track to help you make the necessary adjustments.

-In this regard, finding a set of monitors with the flattest frequency helps you attain this neutral output.
+In this regard, finding a set of monitors with the flattest frequency response helps you attain this neutral output.
 Speakers tend to boost certain frequencies and suppress others.
 So, your monitors should approach all frequencies with unanimity for accurate editing.

 In particular, hip hop production tends to have a lot of beats and samples used during production.
 Fine-tuning these levels and arrangements is only possible when you have a great pair of studio monitors guiding your ear.

 As the beats in hip hop are quite frequent, they utilize a fair amount of bass response.
-Thus, you seek out a model with a healthy low-end frequency range to pick up the bass notes.
+Thus, you should seek out a model with a healthy low-end frequency range to pick up the bass notes.

 Concerning the mids and highs, always aim for clarity — you don’t want the sound to distort at higher frequencies.
 You’d also want as much leeway as possible when trying to pump up the volume to listen to those mids and highs.

 It isn’t always about picking up enormous monitors to blast some wicked beats.
 Instead, pick up monitors that compliment the size of your studio.
-Based on the size of most studio spaces, I always recommend monitors between 5 and 8 inches.
+Based on the size of most studio spaces, we always recommend monitors between 5 and 8 inches.